Game of Attrition CD

 A Portrait CD of Orchestral Works

-Released in 2014 to international critical acclaim, Game of Attrition: Arlene Sierra, Vol. 2 is the second in a series devoted to Sierra's music with the esteemed label Bridge Records.
+Released to international critical acclaim, Game of Attrition: Arlene Sierra, Vol. 2 is the second in a series devoted to Sierra's music with the esteemed label Bridge Records.
 Brilliant performances are offered by the BBC National Orchestra of Wales, with piano soloist Huw Watkins and conductor Jac Van Steen.

 Bridge Records: This recording presents first performances of four recent scores by Arlene Sierra, the American composer, now living in London.
 Arlene Sierra’s music packs volcanic rhythmic power into compositions that are at once atmospheric, yet possessed of inexorable forward drive.
 The subject matter of Sierra’s compositions is far flung, and includes East Asian studies, evolutionary biology, entomology, game theory, siege engines, and architecture, to name but a few.
 In recent years Sierra has been commissioned by the New York Philharmonic and the Seattle Symphony, and both of these compositions are heard here.
-Sierra teaches composition at Cardiff University, Wales and the The BBC National Orchestra of Wales, led by their Principal Guest Conductor, Jac Van Steen, have played Sierra’s orchestral music more frequently than any other orchestra.
+Sierra teaches composition at Cardiff University, Wales and The BBC National Orchestra of Wales, led by their Principal Guest Conductor, Jac Van Steen, have played Sierra’s orchestral music more frequently than any other orchestra.
 Their superb performances capture the visceral quality and detail of Sierra’s virtuosic scores.

 Programme